 At almost 5 years sober I almost can’t imagine doing that now….

-It is ridiculous of course to see such self destructive behavior as self care but most of us do.
+It is ridiculous to see such self-destructive behavior as self-care but many of us do.

 I remember very clearly pouring that first glass every night after the previous night’s blackout and the early morning regret.